CaffeinePwrdAl/SunlessSeaCasual/README.md

 usage: The Bloomin Casual [-h] [-i INPUT] [-o OUTPUT] [-b BACKUP] [-p] [-f FUEL] [-s SUPPLIES] [-c COFFEE] [-l] [-a ADD] [-n NUM]

 You pass by "The Storied Mode" public house just outside the docks, it beckons you in like an old friend.
-You walk to the bar, meet eyes with the bartender, and ask for a large pitcher of Bloomin Casual.
+You walk to the bar, meet eyes with the bartender, and ask for a large glass of Bloomin Casual.
 He serves it up luke warm, just as you like it.

 options:
   -h, --help            show this help message and exit